ifnesi/kafka-pyrallel-consumer/README.md

 consumer.poll(timeout=0.25)
 ```

-IMPORTANT: Notice the commit strategy is up to the user to have it defined as the wrapper consumer will not handle that.

 At last, upon calling the consumer method `.close()` it will wait all thread queue(s) to be empty, then will stop all threads and only then close the consumer group.
 ```Python
 consumer.close()
 ```

+## Commit Strategy
+The commit strategy is up to the user to have it defined as the wrapper consumer will not handle that.
+However with the parallel consumer, upon calling the `commit` class method if the argument `asynchronous` is set as `False`, it will wait all queue(s) to be empty (forcing the poll to be paused), after than it will issue the commit and only then resume the poll.

+If you want to implement your own commit strategy, make sure to set `enable.auto.commit` as `False` on your consumer.

 ## Examples
 Before running the examples below, make sure to have Docker up and running, then run `docker-compose up -d`.